earyafar/IntroML/README.md

 # IntroML

-This repository contains course material for the intorductory Machine Learning course at Portland State University.
+This repository contains course material for the introductory computer science Machine Learning course at Portland State University.